asparatu/Nginx-PHP-MySql-Redis-Docker-Setup/README.md

 # Docker Network
-This is Docker Network for Nginx, MySql, PHP, and Redis Development Environment
+This is a Docker Network for Nginx, MySql, PHP, and Redis Development Environment